 The final important criterion in this approach is that Earnings Growth be at least 15% per year.
 PHI's long-term growth rate of -3.67%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, fails the minimum required.

 A final criterion is that a company must not have a high level of debt.
 A high level of total debt, due to high interest expenses, can have a very negative effect on earnings if business moderately turns down.
 If a company does have a high level, an investor may want to avoid this stock altogether.
-PHI's Debt/Equity (226.57%) is not considered high relative to its industry (230.12%) and passes this test.
+PHI's Debt/Equity (226.57%) is considered high relative to its industry (210.45%) and fails this test.